Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Experimental details

 \paragraph{Data} For simulating the Burgers equation, we implemented the same method as~\citet{van2024energy}, but we added an extra constant linear advection term.
 We work in Fourier space with the first 20 Fourier modes.
 The field evolves according to the Burgers equation for 4 time units.
 We generate 1,000 trajectories, with the field recorded at 10 timesteps for each trajectory, with the initial state drawn at random in Fourier space with a power-law decay of the coefficient magnitude.

-\paragraph{Learning architecture} We implemented a DDPM diffusion model, using the formalism detailed in~Appendix~\ref{appendix:GM-and-Langevin}.
+\paragraph{Learning architecture} We implemented a DDPM diffusion model, using the formalism detailed in~Appendix~\ref{appendix:algorithms}.
+Diffusion is learned in a latent space, defined as the first 10 Fourier modes.
 The neural network involved is a fully connected network with depth 3 and width 128, using a cosine time embedding.
 It is trained for 200 epochs.
-At sampling time, 1000 diffusion steps are used.
+At sampling time, 1000 diffusion steps are used with~$\rho = 10$.

+\paragraph{Baselines} Our algorithm is compared to unconstrained latent diffusion, latent penalty diffusion and latent projected diffusion, incorporating observations using diffusion posterior sampling~\cite{rout2023solving} or as a strict constraint, and propagating the projection and the penalties through the decoder.

+\paragraph{Constraints} The field is sampled subject to energy and mass conservation constraints~(Example~\ref{example:equality-constraints}).
+The projection is computed by alternating projections on the two constraint set, which have closed forms.